SofusA/Skabelon/README.md

 Uses angular syntax, so you will be able to use the build in angular parser from prettier for formatting.

-**Note that template logic is not supported**.
-Calculate logic in your rust files.

 ## Features
 - Angular syntax
 - Templates are parsed at runtime.
 Templates can be recalculated with `templates.reload()`.